by James Fletcher

 The film really pays homage to numerous ‘80s and ‘90s anime styles in the best way possible.
 What were your influences regarding the visuals and storyline for DreadClub and can you describe specific character creation?

-“However, making a vintage anime style film was always one of my dreams.
+“Making a vintage anime style film was always one of my dreams.
 Like a lot of people, I prefer the ‘80s or ‘90s anime hand drawn aesthetic to the modern 3D style.
-There is something gritty and tactile about it.

 “The visual design of the characters was constantly surprising.
 The protagonist of Betty Gray, I was most excited about, with her leather jacket and wavy hair style.
-Yet her personality is so sweet and innocent, there is a contrast to who she is and how she looks that is always interesting.
+There is a contrast to who she is and how she looks that is always interesting.”

 For those looking into using AI as a film medium, are there any legal, copyright issues you think new players in the genre should know about?
 Do you actually own the film?
 Or is there some grey unspecified ambiguity surrounding its creation?